 Evidence is the backbone of premises liability claims.

 The insurance company, and maybe even the liable party (if they don’t meet you immediately after the accident) will not take your word for stuff.
 No matter how detailed and accurate your descriptions are, you will have to gather evidence backing up your premises liability claims.

 Photographs will help you document the case, they will also provide insights into how the accident happened and how the other party could’ve acted differently to prevent the accident.
 You’ll also have to gather contact information from everyone present on the scene as they can become valuable witnesses if things go to a court of law.

 You might also want to keep copies of the police reports detailing the case as evidence.

-You’re hurt and probably in a lot of pain.
+You’re hurt and probably in a lot of pain and suffering.
 You may even get a phone call from the insurance company of the other party.
 No matter how much sympathy and compassion you find in the voice on the other end of the line, don’t trust a word coming out of it and don’t give a statement yet, your priority is to get diagnosed and patched up, allowing your premises liability claims to take form.

 Only a medical professional can effectively judge how bad or worse your condition is – you’ll need their reports to convince the insurance adjuster of your sufferings.

 Don’t delay calling experienced Fort Lauderdale premises liability lawyers, even if you don’t feel like hiring one – consultation’s usually free, and who knows, you might need their help later on.
 Also, keep all of your bills and expense proofs with you because you will need them to prove your premises liability claims.